 Are you ready to brighten your day with Korean colors?
 Let’s continue on!

-Here is a free PDF guide that you can download to help you learn Korean:
+Here is a free PDF guide that you can download to help you learn Korean colors:

-In this lesson, we’ll explain the words and phrases using both Hangeul (Korean Alphabet) and in romanized English.
+In this lesson, we’ll explain the words and phrases using both Hangeul (Korean Alphabet) and romanized English.
 If you don’t know Hangeul, you can get a free guide here and learn how to read in less than 1 hour.
+The lesson will help you learn more Korean words easily.

 List of Colors in Korean